-This anthology presents an assortment of seven articles from the Journal of Asian Martial Arts that deal with Japanese weaponry: archery, short staff, naginata polearm, and test cutting (tamashigiri) with the long sword.
+This Via Media anthology presents seven articles from the Journal of Asian Martial Arts that deal with Japanese weaponry: archery, short staff, naginata polearm, and test cutting (tamashigiri) with the long sword.
 Although there is a variety of topics, there is a common theme: the importance of these to Japanese martial traditions.
 A valuable Via Media title for budo.

 Japanese Weapons: An Anthology